• Skip to primary navigation

 Lamium is another cold hardy perennial.

 It's a ground cover that looks beautiful trailing out of pots.
 This one is Lamium 'Orchid Frost,' and works great in a shady spot.
-Some people find lamium to be invasive, although I haven't had that problem.
+Some people find Lamium to be invasive, although I haven't had that problem.
 However, using them in pots will certainly keep them from taking over a flower bed.

 Fall planter with river grass, rudbeckia, mums, coleus, heuchera, and lamium.